aayushi484/aayushi484/README.md

 <p>
   <b>🏆 Hackathons & CTFs</b>
   <br />
-  Active participant in security CTFs and competitive hackathons, testing defensive capabilities, threat analysis, and rapid security tool prototyping[cite: 1].
+  Actively participating in competitive hackathons, CTFs, and security workshops.
+Achievements include securing 1st place in the Rezonix Researchathon, 2nd place in the national-level hackathon Inceptrix, and 2nd place out of 173 teams in Hackverse
 </p>

 <br />